tskit-dev/tutorials/docs/wfforward.md

     assert(age > node_time)
 ```

-    0.221962833876 311.0 831 None
+    0.2219628338756796 311.0 831 None
-    0.825857514891 74.0 142 163.0
+    0.8258575148909397 74.0 142 163.0
-    0.869180382 311.0 717 None
+    0.8691803819998828 311.0 717 None
-    0.869326225474 -0.0 78 163.0
+    0.8693262254738054 -0.0 78 163.0

 **Detail:** the simplistic searching for parents of nodes used above only works because we simulated without recombination.
 With recombination, a parent can have multiple segments leading to a child, meaning multiple rows in an `msprime.EdgeTable`.
 For such cases, you have to search both by position and by node id.
 ### Summary and comments

 For many standard modeling scenarios, it is straightforward to start the forward simulation with a set of nodes and edges generated by a coalescent simulation.
 However, it is important to recognize that this approach does not easily generalize.
 If your forward simulation involves complex demographic and/or life history scenarios, then it is very likely that its effective population size is quite different from that assumed by Kingman's coalescent or that an $N_e$ simply does not exist for your model.
 For the former case, it is possible (in an "on paper" sense) to generate an initial history under the correct model, and doing so may require a custom coalescent simulation.
-For the latter scenario, where no sensible definition of $N_e$ holds, you will have to skip seeding with a coalescent-based history and instead "hold" an initial set of nodes as "ancient samples".
-We show how to do that below.
+For the latter scenario, where no sensible definition of $N_e$ holds, you may simply have to simulate longer, and implement a check after simulating for a certain length of time that each marginal tree has a single root.

 We have only shown very simple examples of seeding with trees.
 It is completely possible to seed a forward simulation with an `msprime.TreeSequence` generated under a model of population structure with unequal effective sizes, asymmetric migration, and change in effective sizes in each deme over time.
 We leave that as an excercise for the reader...